About the Orchestra

 Founded in 1937 by Paul Katz, the Dayton Philharmonic Youth Orchestra brings together the greater Dayton area’s most gifted young orchestral musicians, providing the opportunity to study and perform a broad range of orchestral repertoire.
 The DPYO is committed to inspiring an overall cultural awareness and appreciation of music in its members and audiences, strengthening our region’s existing school music programs, and helping stimulate interest in the development of school orchestral programs where none exist.

 The DPYO performs three concerts each season and was invited to perform at the 2002, 2004, and 2006 Ohio Music Educators Association conferences.
-The Youth Orchestra regularly appears on the Dayton Philharmonic’s DP&L Family Concert Series, which has recently included collaborations with the Dayton Ballet II Senior Company, performance artist Dan Kamin, and the Magic Circle Mime Company.
+The Youth Orchestra regularly appears on the Dayton Philharmonic’s Family Concert Series, which has recently included collaborations with the Dayton Ballet School Ensemble, Dayton Ballet Studio Company, Dayton Opera Artists-in-Residence, performance artist Dan Kamin, and the Magic Circle Mime Company.

-The DPYO is supported by the Dayton Philharmonic Orchestra Association, the Association of Parents and Friends of the Dayton Philharmonic Youth Orchestra, and by the Dayton Philharmonic Volunteer Association.
+DPYO is one of three Youth Orchestras of the Dayton Performing Arts Alliance.
 The DPYO is affiliated with the Youth Division of the American Symphony Orchestra League.

 About the Conductor